 Another common cause of symptoms triggered by a food is a psychological aversion to that food, usually the result of an adverse experience earlier in life.
 For example, if you become sick after eating a food you might have an aversion to that food in the future – even if the illness was not caused by the food.
 Symptoms of food aversion occur only when the food is knowingly eaten.
 This is not allergy.

-Read more about anaphylaxis here.
+Read our factsheet about anaphylaxis here.

 This article has been reviewed by Dr Paul Williams, Consultant Clinical Immunologist, Department of Immunology’ University Hospital of Wales.
 Other members of the Anaphylaxis Campaign’s expert clinical panel offered views on an earlier draft.